m-ab-s/aom/tools/lanczos/lanczos_README.txt

           file is deleted.

 Example usages:
-Similar to use case 1a and 1b above.
+8. Similar to combined use cases 1a and 1b above including both down and inverse up steps.

-6a.
+8a.
 From build directory run:
     /path/to/script/lanczos_downup.sh Boat_1920x1080_60fps_10bit_420.y4m \
         10 2:3:6 3:4:6 /tmp/downup.y4m
             [Here the intermediate resampled files is not stored]

-6b.
+8b.
 From build directory run:
     /path/to/script/lanczos_downup.sh Boat_1920x1080_60fps_10bit_420.y4m \
         10 2:3:6 3:4:6 /tmp/downup.y4m \
         /tmp/down.y4m
-            [Here the intermediate resampled files is stored in /tmp/down.y4m]
+            [Here the intermediate resampled file is stored in /tmp/down.y4m]

-6c.
+8c.
 From build directory run:
     /path/to/script/lanczos_downup.sh Boat_1920x1080_60fps_10bit_420.y4m \
-        10 2:3:4^8 3:4:4^8 /tmp/downup.y4m
+        10 2:3:8^4 3:4:8^4 /tmp/downup.y4m
-            [Here Lanczos parameters 4 and 8 are used for down and upscaling respectively]
+            [Here Lanczos parameters 8 and 4 are used for down and upscaling respectively]

-6d.
+8d.
 From build directory run:
     /path/to/script/lanczos_downup.sh Boat_1920x1080_60fps_10bit_420.y4m \
         10 2:3:6,4^6,4:c,d 3:4:6,4^6,4 /tmp/downup.y4m
             [Here Lanczos parameters 6 and 4 are used for luma and chroma